Musical Offerings and Events

 The organist is Dwight Thomas, Canon for Music and Precentor.

-An organ prelude at 4:45 p.m. by Music Director Dwight Thomas includes Felix Mendelssohn’s Sonata No. 6 in D minor .
+The Anthem is Purcell’s “Hear my prayer, O Lord,” and the concluding hymn is “Cast out, O Christ.”
+An organ prelude at 4:45 pm performed by Music Director Dwight Thomas will feature the music of Johann Sebastian Bach.
 The Cathedral Chamber Choir sings.
-A freewill offering is taken and a reception follows.
+A freewill offering is taken, and a light reception follows.

 Music and Arts at the Cathedral